 Céilís (social Irish set dances) are held every couple of months, and we also have occasional concerts of Irish music, singing and dancing at the Gaelic Club and other venues.

-Our popular Junior Fleadh is held on a Sunday every three months which teaches children to play Irish music together and some dance steps in a fun environment.
+Our popular Junior Fleadh is held on a Sunday every three months and teaches children to play Irish music together and some dance steps in a fun environment.

 Our affiliated bar and music venue, where most of our music and dance events happen, is The Gaelic Club, which can be found at our building at 64 Devonshire Street.
 Check its website here for its upcoming events.

-We also support public events such as the Sydney Irish Film Festival, Bloomsday (16 June) and Harp in the South Day, which celebrates the popular writings of Ruth Park.
+We also support public events such as the Sydney Irish Film Festival , Bloomsday (16 June) and of course St Patrick’s Day on 17th March..

 The Irish National Association is an incorporated association, run by an active committee that is elected by our members.